Obesity-associated morbidity: Obstructive sleep apnea

 Obesity is a risk factor for obstructive sleep apnea.

 Obesity hypoventilation syndrome

 Obesity hypoventilation syndrome is defined as the combination of obesity, hypoxia during sleep, and hypercapnia during the day, resulting from hypoventilation.

 Chronic lung disease

 Obesity is associated with a number of chronic lung diseases, including asthma and COPD.
 It is believed that a systemic pro-inflammatory state induced by some causes of obesity may contribute to airway inflammation, leading to asthma.

 Complications during general anaesthesia

 Obesity significantly reduces and stiffens the functional lung volume, requiring specific strategies for respiratory management under general anesthesia.

 Obesity and asthma

-The low grade systemic inflammation of obesity has been show to worsen lung function in asthma and increase the risk of developing an asthma exacerbation.
+The low grade systemic inflammation of obesity has been shown to worsen lung function in asthma and increase the risk of developing an asthma exacerbation.

 COVID-19

 A study in England found a linear increase in severe COVID-19 resulting in hospitalisation and death for those whose BMI is above 23, and a linear increase in admission to an intensive care unit across the whole BMI spectrum.
 The difference in COVID-19 risk from having a high BMI was most pronounced in people aged under 40, or who were black.
 A study from Mexico found that obesity alone was responsible for a 2.7 times increased risk of death from COVID-19, while comorbidities with diabetes, immunosuppression or high blood pressure increased the risk further.
 A study from the United States found that there was an inverse correlation between age and BMI of COVID patients; the younger the age group, the higher its BMI.